-Sara Bliss is a freelance writer and New York Times bestselling author who writes profiles and on the topics of business, health, beauty, design, and travel.
-Sara is coauthor and author of ten books including Hotel Chic at Home, Pretty Powerful, and Beauty From the Inside Out.
+Sara Bliss is a freelance writer and New York Times bestselling author who writes on the topics of business, health, beauty, design, and travel, as well as profiles.
+Sara is coauthor and author of ten books including Hotel Chic at Home, Pretty Powerful, and Beauty from the Inside Out.
 A former senior writer for Yahoo, Sara’s articles have appeared in The Wall Street Journal, Town & Country, and Refinery29.

 “Have you ever fantasized about making a massive life change to pursue a dream job in travel?
 Take the Leap is about to become your how-to guide.” —Forbes

 "I've always believed that a fresh perspective is the key to disrupting an industry or acing a new career.
 I've switched up my career multiple times and it keeps things interesting.
 If you are ready to go for the life and the job you really want, Take the Leap is the go-to book for anyone making a career change." —Bobbi Brown

 “Get ready to leap!
 A great career should be like a rollercoaster: exhilarating, scary with lots sharp turns.” —Simon Doonan, Barneys New York creative ambassador